erandermsft/ailz-platform/README.md

 ## Contributing

-This is a **reference implementation** showing one way to customize AILZ.
+These are **reference implementations** showing example patterns for customizing AILZ.
 Feel free to:

 - Fork and adapt for your organization
 - Share improvements via pull requests